ashnikzad/AZ-Real-Estate-Analyisis/README.md

 # AZ RESIDENTIAL REAL ESTATE ANALYSIS
 -Decided on libraries to import.
-Includes pandas, json, requests, plotly express, hvplot, geopandas, numpy and url.
+Includes pandas, json, requests, plotly express, hvplot, geopandas, and url.

 -Read in a nested json and cvs files of residential properties for sale in PHX and surrounding areas, and sorted through the atrributes to get our dataframes in a clean format.